wucenter/wucenter-ansible/samples/docker/README.md

 ## WUcenter framework

-Currently, this repo ships Wucenter from Github master.
-Although, `Dockerfile` can be simply adapted to pull from Ansible Galaxy tagged releases.
+Currently, this repo ships WUcenter from Github master.
+Although, several `Dockerfile`s are [provided](https://github.com/wucenter/wucenter-ansible/tree/master/samples/docker), such as one to pull from Ansible Galaxy tagged releases.

 [WUcenter Ansible framework](https://github.com/wucenter/wucenter-ansible) basedir is `/data/wucenter-ansible`, playbooks are installed in `/data/wucenter-ansible/books`.